Later edit: Updated to v 1.3. – March 2019

-We created this blog to provide an essential, independent guide for Testing using Atlassian.
-Atlassian’s Marketplace is vast and rapidly changing and organizations have a multitude of choices for many solution areas – testing is especially rich.
-With the accepted demise of the old HP ALM platform, now owned by Micro Focus, many organizations have realized that they already have Jira, an excellent platform to support all of these testing functions.
+We created this whitepaper to provide an essential, independent guide to the testing apps in the Atlassian world.
+The Marketplace is a vast and rapidly changing, enabling organizations a multitude of choices for many solution areas – of which, testing is well represented.
+With the gradual demise of the old HP ALM platform, many organizations have realized that they already have and could utilize Jira, an excellent platform to support all of these testing functions.

-- Jira-based apps – built for Atlassian and fully integrated with Jira (for Server or Cloud)
+- Jira-based apps – built for Atlassian specifically, entangled and fully integrated with Jira (Cloud / Server);

-- Standalone apps designed to integrate with Jira (e.g. Zephyr Enterprise or qTest)
+- Standalone apps – designed to integrate/communicate with Jira (e.g. via REST API calls).

-All of these are excellent apps – but each comes at the testing space from different vectors.
+All the above mentioned are excellent apps – but each comes at the testing space from different vectors.
 Blended Perspectives has experience implementing all three.
-We have practical “real world” observations of their strengths and weaknesses.
+We have practical real world observations of their strengths and weaknesses.
 It’s this we share.

 The Atlassian Stack and Context for Testing

-Best practices for using Atlassian for SDLC is generally as follows:
+Best practices for using Atlassian tools for SDLC is generally as follows:

 - Document requirements more completely in Confluence with appropriate flow charts and context of how Epics and stories are mapped against the application.
 (Later this will form an essential part of the application documentation).

-- As each a branch is finished it is checked in; Bamboo notices and will automatically rebuild.
+- As each branch is finished it is committed, Bamboo notices and will automatically rebuild.